feathers-plus/docs/source/v1/feathers-hooks-common/index.md

   <p class="tip">The `user` record is read by feathers-authentication` with a `get`.
 The `softDelete` hook will be run for this call unless it is conditioned to ignore it.
 This situation raises the most issues for this hook.</p>

+  <p class="tip">The hook will not function properly if you remove the `deleted` flag in your hooks.
+It has to returned in the record.</p>

 {% hooksApiFootnote softDelete %}

 <!--=============================================================================================-->